The Key Terms You Must Know

 HSA: The Triple Tax Advantage

-2. Growth is tax-free: Invest HSA funds in index funds or ETFs and pay no tax on gains
+2. Growth is tax-free: Invest HSA funds in index funds or ETFs and owe no tax on gains

-• Open Enrollment runs annually November 1 – January 15.
-Missing this window means you generally can't enroll until next year unless you have a qualifying life event (job loss, marriage, birth of child, moving states)
+• Open Enrollment runs November 1 - January 15 each year.
+Miss this window and you generally can't enroll until next year unless you have a qualifying life event (job loss, marriage, birth, moving states)

 • Metal tiers: Bronze (lowest premium, highest deductible), Silver, Gold, Platinum (highest premium, lowest deductible).
-Choose based on how much healthcare you expect to use
+Pick based on how much healthcare you expect to use

-Premium Tax Credits dramatically reduce ACA plan costs for most middle-income Americans.
+Premium Tax Credits cut ACA plan costs dramatically for most middle-income Americans.
 A family of four earning up to ~$125,000 may qualify for some subsidy.
-Check your estimated eligibility at healthcare.gov before assuming you can't afford coverage.
+Check your estimated eligibility at healthcare.gov before assuming coverage is out of reach.

 Medicare & Medicaid

 Medicare is federal health insurance for Americans 65+, and for some younger people with disabilities.
-Part A covers hospital care (most people pay no premium), Part B covers outpatient care (~$185/month premium in 2025), and Part D covers prescription drugs.
-Many people supplement with Medigap (supplemental) policies or choose Medicare Advantage (Part C) which bundles everything through a private insurer.
+Part A covers hospital care (most pay no premium), Part B covers outpatient care (~$185/month premium in 2025), and Part D covers prescriptions.
+Many people add Medigap (supplemental) policies or choose Medicare Advantage (Part C), which bundles everything through a private insurer.

 Frequently Asked Questions